Krystal Nielson Flaunts Toned Bod In Orange Plunge Swimsuit

 Krystal Nielson is keeping her 613,000 Instagram followers updated with a series of new photos, a couple which showed her rocking a strappy swimsuit.

-Two days ago, the Bachelor in Paradise star shared a photo of her posing in front of an ocean backdrop.
+Two days ago, the Bachelor in Paradise star shared a photo of herself posing in front of an ocean backdrop.
 She wore a light orange plunge swimsuit, which featured cutouts on the sides.
-Krystal smiled widely, as she looked into the distance over her left shoulder.
+Krystal smiled widely while looking into the distance over her left shoulder.
 She wore her hair in a half-up, half-down style, which she secured with a red scrunchie.

 The photo was geotagged in Los Cabos, Mexico.
-But even more than the location, fans were attentive to the captions, which revealed that Nielson was celebrating her 32nd birthday.
-Her birthday was on October 15.
+But even more so than the location, fans were attentive to the captions, which revealed that Nielson was celebrating her birthday, having turned 32-years-old on October 15.
 You can check out this photo on her Instagram page.

 Fans gushed about Krystal in the comments section.